-Since each installation described above will convert solar radiation into electricity and will consist of the components constituting either (i) solar energy equipment that converts solar radiation into electricity or (ii) devices necessary for collecting, storing, exchanging, conditioning, or converting solar energy, the property described in your statement of facts does meet the definition of "renewable energy property" pursuant to the aforementioned statute, and the costs to construct and install the solar photovoltaic installations will qualify for the State's Renewable Energy Tax Credit under N.C.G.S. §105-129.16A(a).
+Since each installation described above will convert solar radiation into electricity and will consist of the components constituting either (i) solar energy equipment that converts solar radiation into electricity or (ii) devices necessary for collecting, storing, exchanging, conditioning, or converting solar energy, the property described in your statement of facts meets the definition of "renewable energy property" pursuant to the aforementioned statute.
+Therefore, the costs to construct and install the solar photovoltaic installations will qualify for the State's Renewable Energy Tax Credit under N.C.
+Gen. Stat. § 105-129.16A(a).

-Under N.C.G.S. § 105-129.16A(a), a taxpayer that constructs, purchases, or leases renewable energy property and places such renewable energy property in service in North Carolina during the taxable year is allowed a credit equal to thirty-five percent (35%) of the cost of the property.
-For renewable energy property other than property that serves a non-business purpose, the entire Credit may not be taken for the taxable year in which the property is placed in service but must be taken in five equal installments beginning with the taxable year in which the property is placed in service and may not exceed a ceiling of two million, five hundred thousand dollars (\$2,500,000.00) per installation.
+Under N.C.
+Gen. Stat. § 105-129.16A(a), a taxpayer that constructs, purchases, or leases renewable energy property and places such renewable energy property in service in North Carolina during the taxable year is allowed a credit equal to thirty-five percent (35%) of the cost of the property.
+For renewable energy property other than property that serves a non-business purpose, the entire Credit may not be taken for the taxable year in which the property is placed in service but must be taken in five equal installments beginning with the taxable year in which the property is placed in service and may not exceed a ceiling of two million, five hundred thousand dollars (\$2.5 M) per installation.

-N.C.G.S § 105-129.15(4b) defines "Installation of renewable energy property" as "Renewable energy property that standing alone or in combination with other machinery, equipment, or real property is able to produce usable energy on its own."
-It is our understanding based on our review of information provided that each individual installation will include several "ground mounted" photovoltaic arrays, as well as system monitoring equipment and a variety of electrical components necessary to deliver AC electricity to the point of interconnection.
-Furthermore, each installation of photovoltaic arrays will be separately connected into the switchgear, which will provide the transmission capacity necessary for the renewable power to feed into the utility company's grid.
+N.C.
+Gen. Stat. § 105-129.15(4b) defines "Installation of renewable energy property" as "Renewable energy property that standing alone or in combination with other machinery, equipment, or real property is able to produce usable energy on its own."
+It is our understanding based on our review of information provided that each individual installation of photovoltaic arrays will produce usable renewable power to feed into the utility company's grid.
 In the event any one or more of the installations of photovoltaic arrays is turned off, any of the other installed arrays "standing alone" can continue to generate usable energy independently of the other installations and feed it into the grid.
 For these reasons, each separate installation of photovoltaic arrays qualifies as an "Installation of renewable energy property."
-Therefore, the Department will treat each installation of photovoltaic arrays as a separate installation for purposes of the \$2.5M ceiling on the amount of the renewable energy credit under N.C.G.S. § 105-129.16A(c)(1).
+As a result, the Department will treat each installation of photovoltaic arrays as a separate installation for purposes of the \$2.5M ceiling on the amount of the renewable energy credit under N.C.
+Gen. Stat. § 105-129.16A(c)(1).